viters/docs/configuration/data-model.md

 ![A Complex Schema](https://cdn.directus.io/docs/v9/configuration/data-model/data-model-20220805/complex-schema.webp)

-### Avoid Data Redundancy
+### Avoid Data Duplication

-Relational databases allow us to build data models that avoid redundant data.
-Data redundancy is when you have the same data stored in multiple locations in your database.
-This is inefficient and dangerous.
+Relational databases allow us to build data models that avoid data duplication, or in other words, when you have the same data stored in multiple locations in your database.
+Data Duplication is inefficient and dangerous.

 To give an example, let's consider a `blog` table.
 In a blog, you may want to display the author's details, so you add an `author_name` column.